 The secret to being successful in building your audience by engaging on Facebook groups is by sharing super valuable niche specific info.
 If someone asks a question, you want to be the first person there to answer and you want your answer to be a thorough and actionable.

 By acting as the person who is always there answering questions, you’re going to start to build a name for yourself within this community.
+And when it comes time to sell a course without an audience, you’ll soon realize, you have an audience!

 If you engage with others and position yourself as an authority, people are going to begin to seek you out.
 If you post something helpful, people then may click over to your profile and see what you’re sharing on your own Facebook page and from there they could find your website or sales page.